burespe1/semantic-dictionary/drafts/DR_EU_2024-490/location-search_bike-sharing-stations.md

 ---
-id: location-search_sharing-stations
+id: location-search_bike-sharing-stations
-label: sharing stations
+label: bike-sharing stations
 definition: the minimum information required for identifying the location of bike sharing stations.
 category: Level of service 2
 language: en